-Cotton is part of our everyday life, it can be seen in many of our clothing, in our bed sheets and pillowcases, and many other products we have at home.
-However, are you aware of the fact that there are many organic cotton options available?
-In fact, organic cotton is just like regular cotton but better!
+Cotton is part of our everyday life, it can be seen in many of our clothing, in our bedsheets and pillowcases, and many other products we have at home.
+However, are you aware of the fact that organic cotton is just as good as regular cotton but even better for the environment?
+Organic cotton is just like regular cotton but better!
 Let’s find out about the benefits and the differences between regular cotton and organic cotton.
 And then find out why you should definitely check out organic cotton more from now on.

 Organic Cotton vs. Cotton